By Rich Kozlovich

 But it goes back much further to ancient Greece with Pythagoras, a searcher of enlightenment who traveled all over his known world.
 It's believed he was influenced by Hindu religious thinking and the transmigration of the soul - migrating from lower forms to higher forms.
 This pattern of thinking continued through the centuries to Darwin.

-"The Hindus were Spinozas 2,000 years before the birth of Spinoza, Darwinians centuries before the birth of Darwin, and evolutionists many centuries before the doctrine of evolution had been accepted by the Huxleys of our time, and before any word like 'evolution' existed in any language of the world." - Sir M. Monier-Williams, Professor of Sanskrit, Oxford UniversityIt appears the Theory of Evolution is in reality nothing more than a tenet of pagan religion, and an article of faith for non-believers.
+"The Hindus were Spinozas 2,000 years before the birth of Spinoza, Darwinians centuries before the birth of Darwin, and evolutionists many centuries before the doctrine of evolution had been accepted by the Huxleys of our time, and before any word like 'evolution' existed in any language of the world." - Sir M. Monier-Williams, Professor of Sanskrit, Oxford UniversityIt appears the Theory of Evolution is hardly "bullet proof" and is in reality nothing more than a tenet of pagan religion, and an article of faith for non-believers.
 Interesting dichotomy, don't you think?

 I can understand anyone’s reason for not subscribing to any religious group.
 The sanguinary history of the world’s religions has not done much to inspire confidence over the course of human history.
 So I can understand someone being non-religious, and I can understand why someone would believe that there may be a higher power that doesn’t interfere in the lives of humanity.
 I can understand why people might not be sure and proclaim they're agnostic - although I consider that to be pragmatic atheism.